mawinkler/moadsd-ng-server/README.md

 Persistence is provided by a mapped working directory on your docker host.
 That means, you can easily destroy and rebuild the image whenever needed.
 If you want to move your setup, simply tar / zip your local repo directory including the workdir.

 ## Prerequisites
-* Docker Engine and
-* Docker-Compose
+Docker & Docker-Compose

+Tested with Linux and Mac OS X (Docker for Desktop)

+Untested with Docker for Windows

 ## Get the MOADSD-NG-SERVER
 Either download it directly from GitHub